sql-machine-learning/elasticdl/docs/tutorials/preprocessing_tutorial.md

 structured data (numeric data or string data) stored as a CSV file or a MaxCompute table.

 ### Transform Numeric Inputs
-For numeric inputs, ElasticDL provides `Normalizer` to scale the numeric data to a range, `Discretization` and other layers to map the numeric data to integer values.
+For numeric inputs, ElasticDL provides [Normalizer](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl_preprocessing/layers/normalizer.py) to scale the numeric data to a range, [Discretization](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl_preprocessing/layers/discretization.py), [LogRound](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl_preprocessing/layers/log_round.py) and [RoundIdentity](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl_preprocessing/layers/round_identity.py) to map the numeric data to integer values.

 #### Normalizer Layer
 The `Normalizer` layer is to normalize the numeric values by (x-subtractor)/divisor.
 For example, we can set the subtractor to the minimum and divisor to the range size to